yuyizhong/clientprofile/README.md

 * This App was designed based on user stores to provide the best dynamic experience.
 * Further efforts were made to eliminate user input 'value error' which may interrupt normal programming.
 * User Inputs are designed **Not** case-sensitive.
 No matter what case users input, it won't affect the comparison result.
-* Improved site readability and user friendly interface.
+* Colored text and formated data improved site readability and user friendly interface.

 ## Features